cchitsiang/awesome-stars/topics.md

 ## python

+- [sean1832/GPT-Brain](https://github.com/sean1832/GPT-Brain) - An AI-powered brain that efficiently stores, categorizes, and interrelates personal notes to optimize the management of creative ideas.
 - [astronomer/astro-sdk](https://github.com/astronomer/astro-sdk) - Astro SDK allows rapid and clean development of {Extract, Load, Transform} workflows using Python and SQL, powered by Apache Airflow.
 - [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
 - [Significant-Gravitas/Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) - An experimental open-source attempt to make GPT-4 fully autonomous.